graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 Please use the `Read<Inputs>()` method of an `IGraphQLSerializer` implementation, or the `Deserialize<Inputs>()` method of an `IGraphQLTextSerializer` implementation.
 Note that these methods will return `null` if a null string or the string "null" is passed to them.
+The `ExecutionOptions.Variables` property does not require `Inputs.Empty`, but if you have tests based on the `.ToInputs()` extension method, you may want a direct replacement.
 Equivalent code to the previous functionality is as follows:

 ```cs